vilgen/EJavaPrototype/README.md

 ```

 ### Running Application from .jar file
-Once package building is completed a `runnable .jar` is exported to project's target folder.
-The application can also be up by running the exported .jar file with providing the `app.properties` file as a spring config file.
+Once package building is completed a `executable fat .jar` is exported to project's target folder.
+The application can also be up by running the fat .jar with providing the `app.properties` file as a spring config file argument.
+(To do that the app.properties file shall be moved to /target folder and the following command shall be run from the directory)

 ```sh
 $ java -jar -Dspring.config.file=app.properties ericsson-java-prototype-0.0.1-SNAPSHOT.jar